 Having a social media presence is essential for the growth of your club or membership organisation.

-It’s the easiest and most cost-effective way to reach potential members, engage with your community and advertise your facilities if you have them.
-And with the right strategy in place, you could achieve impressive growth without spending any money.
+Social media is the easiest and most cost-effective way to reach potential members, engage with your community and advertise your facilities if you have them.
+And with the right strategy in place, you could achieve impressive club growth without spending any money.

-In this article, we take a look at how to create engaging social media content, and how you can make the most of the available tools and features.
+In this article, we take a look at how to create engaging social media content for your club, and how you can make the most of the available tools and features.

 Which social media platforms should I use?